mathieulajoienoel/bas_survival_weapons/README.md

 # Update!
-Added new enemy_weapons!
+- Added new enemy_weapons!
 This will make enemies spawn with modded weapons!
+- Added new enemy_types!
+This will make custom enemies spawn in mixed waves!